VenueDriver/widgets-venuedriver-com/README.md

 # Installation Requirements

-* You will need a div put the calendar.
+* You will need a div to place calendar.
 The example uses '#calendar-location'

 * You will need the id of the Account or Venue that the calendar will get events from.

-* There are two plugins AccountCalendar and VenueCalendar - one requires am account_id and the other requires a venue_id
+* There are two plugins: AccountCalendar and VenueCalendar - one requires am account_id and the other requires a venue_id

 * For an account calendar, use the AccountCalendar plugin "$('#calendar-location').AccountCalendar({account_id:12})"